arabcoders/watchstate/FAQ.md

 ```

 As you can see from the config, it's roughly how we expected it to be.
 The `guids` array is where you define your new
-guids. the `links` array is where you map from backends guids to the new guid into the WatchState guid.
+custom GUIDs. the `links` array is where you map from client/backends GUIDs to the custom GUID in `WatchState`.

 Everything in this file should be in lower case.
 If error occurs, the tool will log a warning and ignore the guid,
 By default, we only show `ERROR` levels in log file, You can lower it by setting `WS_LOGGER_FILE_LEVEL` environment variable
 to `WARNING`.

-If you added or removed a guid from the `guid.yaml` file, you should run `system:reindex --force-reindex` command to update the
+If you added or removed a guid from the `guid.yaml` file, you should run `system:index --force-reindex` command to update the
 database indexes with the new guids.